Extra-twisted connected sum G_2-manifolds: Building blocks from semi-Fano 3-folds

 We now proceed with a selection of building blocks obtained from Fanos and semi-Fanos of rank 2 or 3.
 For later use we prioritise ones with index 2.
-The data for these blocks are displayed We collect in Table \ref{table:ordblocks} the key data for these blocks highlighted in \S\ref{subsec:data}, along with the index $r$, the anticanonical degree $-K_Y^3$ and the Betti number $b_3(Y)$ of the (semi-)Fano $Y$ used.
-(Table \ref{table:ordblocks} also includes one block from \S\ref{subsec:adhoc} that results from applying Construction \ref{constr:block} to a 3-fold that is not semi-Fano.)
+We collect in Table \ref{table:ordblocks} the key data for these blocks highlighted in \S\ref{subsec:data}, along with the index $r$, the anticanonical degree $-K_Y^3$ and the Betti number $b_3(Y)$ of the (semi-)Fano $Y$ used.
+(Table \ref{table:ordblocks} also includes two blocks from \S\ref{subsec:adhoc} that result from applying Construction \ref{constr:block} to 3-folds that are not semi-Fano.)

 \begin{ex} Construction \ref{constr:block} can be applied to all but the first of the 36 entries in the Mori-Mukai list of classes of rank 2 Fano 3-folds.
 We will refer to blocks resulting from the $k$th entry as Example \ref{ex:mm2}$_k$.
 The invariants of the resulting blocks can be found in \cite[Table 3]{exotic}.
-Let us briefly describe those classes that we will make use of later. \begin{enumerate}[align=left] \item[$k = 3$] Double cover of $\PP^3$ branched over a quartic, blown up in the pre-image of a line (which is an elliptic curve). \item[$k = 10$] Complete intersection of two quadrics in $\PP^5$, blown up in the intersection of two hyperplanes. \item[$k = 17$] Blow-up of a smooth quadric in $\PP^4$ along an elliptic curve of degree 5. \item[$k = 27$] Blow-up of $\PP^3$ along a twisted cubic. \item[$k = 32$] A (1,1) divisor in $\PP^2 \times \PP^2$. \item[$k = 35$] The blow-up of $\PP^3$ in a point. \end{enumerate} The last two cases (\ie $k = 32$ and $35$) are the only rank 2 Fanos of index 2. \end{ex}
+Let us briefly describe those classes that we will make use of later. \begin{enumerate}[align=left] \item[$k = \phantom{0}3$] Double cover of $\PP^3$ branched over a quartic, blown up in the pre-image of a line (which is an elliptic curve). \item[$k = 10$] Complete intersection of two quadrics in $\PP^5$, blown up in the intersection of two hyperplanes. \item[$k = 17$] Blow-up of a smooth quadric in $\PP^4$ along an elliptic curve of degree 5. \item[$k = 27$] Blow-up of $\PP^3$ along a twisted cubic. \item[$k = 32$] A (1,1) divisor in $\PP^2 \times \PP^2$. \item[$k = 35$] The blow-up of $\PP^3$ in a point. \end{enumerate} The last two cases (\ie $k = 32$ and $35$) are the only rank 2 Fanos of index 2. \end{ex}

 \begin{ex} The only rank 3 Fano 3-fold of index 2 is $Y = \PP^1 \times \PP^1 \times \PP^1$.
 It has

 $b_3(Z) = 50$ and $\bar c_2(Z) = \sm{12 & 12 & 12}$. \end{ex}